 Those “territorial and political rearrangements” were implemented in the Baltic states in June 1940 – when Latvia, Lithuania, and Estonia lost their freedom and independence and were annexed by the USSR.

 The idea to form a human chain as a protest demonstration came to the Estonian leader Edgar Savisaar.
-On the 50th anniversary of the Ribentrop-Molotov Pact people would join hands along the road between the capitals of the three Baltic States – Vilnius, Riga and Tallinn.
+On the 50th anniversary of the Ribbentrop-Molotov Pact people would join hands along the road between the capitals of the three Baltic States – Vilnius, Riga, and Tallinn.
 The Baltic Way was to show the world popular desire of Baltic people for independence.
-By joining hands they would draw attention to the Molotov-Ribentrop Pact and demand the reestablishment of freedom and independence.
-Popular opinion was that “the secret protocols proved that Soviet occupation was illegal, and that the Soviet rule in the republics had no legal basis and therefore all Soviet laws were null and void since 1940”.
+By joining hands they would draw attention to the Molotov-Ribbentrop Pact and demand the re-establishment of freedom and independence.
+Popular opinion was that “the secret protocols proved that Soviet occupation was illegal and that the Soviet rule in the republics had no legal basis and therefore all Soviet laws were null and void since 1940”.

-In the picture by Creative Commons, Wikipeadia, online encyclopedia: Demonstration in Šiauliai.
+In the picture by Creative Commons, Wikipedia, online encyclopedia: Demonstration in Šiauliai.
 The coffins are decorated with national flags of the three Baltic states and are placed under Soviet and Nazi flags.

 The Baltic Way was organized by the national movements of each of the Baltic States: the Popular Front of Estonia Rahvarinne, the National Front of Latvia – Tautas Fronte, and the Lithuanian Reform Movement Sąjūdis.

 It was an unprecedented event – nothing like that was ever done before.
 There was no social media at that time – no computers, no internet, no cell phones to spread the word.
 This event was only possible because of the popular support of the people.